-Key Features of the Performance Share Plan Element Application retention period (the remaining part is attributed instead in shares not subject to a retention period); • for (i) the Legal Entity Risk Takers belonging to the Investment Area who accrue a variable remuneration higher than the materiality threshold but equal to or less than 100% of the fixed remuneration; (ii) the other Legal Entity Risk Takers (not belonging to the Investment Area) who accrue a variable remuneration higher than the materiality threshold but equal to or less than 100% of the fixed remuneration; (iii) personnel (non-Risk Takers) belonging to the Investment Area who accrue a variable remuneration above the materiality threshold and between 100% and 200% of the fixed remuneration; (iv) Middle Management and Professionals (not belonging to the Investment Area) who accrue a variable remuneration above the materiality threshold and 100% of the fixed remuneration, 40% of the accrued variable remuneration is deferred over a 3-year time horizon and 50% of it is assigned in UCITS units subject to a retention period (the remaining part is attributed instead in shares not subject to a retention period); • for (i) the Legal Entity Risk Takers (not belonging to the Investment Area) who accrue an overall variable remuneration higher than 100% of the fixed remuneration but equal to or lower than the materiality threshold; (ii) Middle Management and Professionals (not belonging to the Investment Area) who accrue a total variable remuneration equal to or less than 100% of the fixed remuneration but higher than the materiality threshold or higher than 100% of the fixed remuneration but equal to or lower than the materiality threshold; (iii) personnel (non-Risk Takers) belonging to the Investment Area who accrue a total variable remuneration equal to or less than 100% of the fixed remuneration but higher than the materiality threshold or higher than 100% of the fixed remuneration but equal to or lower than the materiality threshold or higher than 100% of the fixed remuneration but equal to or lower than the mat Malus condition Malus conditions may reduce down to zero the deferred instalments of financial instruments not yet vested.
-They are symmetrical to the gateway conditions and to the individual access conditions.
-Clawback This mechanism provides for the repayment of the bonus already disbursed as provided for in the regulations, in the context of: (i) initiatives and disciplinary measures envisaged in the face of fraudulent behavior or gross negligence of the personnel, also taking into account the legal, contributory and tax-related profiles in the matter;(ii) behaviors that do not comply with the provisions of the law, regulations, articles of association or any ethical or conduct codes established ex ante by the ISP Group and from which a "significant loss" has arisen for the Company or customers.
+Key Features of the Performance Share Plan Element Application retention period (the remaining part is attributed instead in shares not subject to a retention period); • for (i) the Legal Entity Risk Takers belonging to the Investment Area who accrue a variable remuneration higher than the materiality threshold but equal to or less than 100% of the fixed remuneration; (ii) the other Lega Entity Risk Takers (not belonging to the Investment Area) who accrue a variable remuneration higher than the materiality threshold but equal to or less than 100% of the fixed remuneration; (iii) personnel (non-Risk Takers) belonging to the Investment Area who accrue a variable remuneration above the materiality threshold and between 100% and 200% of the fixed remuneration; (iv) Middle Management and Professionals (not belonging to the Investment Area) who accrue a variable remuneration above the materiality threshold and 100% of the fixed remuneration, 40% of the accrued variable remuneration is deferred over a 3-year time horizon and 50% of it is assigned in UCITS units subject to a retention period); • for (i) the Legal Entity Risk Takers (not belonging to the Investment Area) who accrue an overall variable remuneration higher than 100% of the fixed remuneration but equal to or lower than the materiality threshold; (ii) Middle Management and Professionals (not belonging to the Investment Area) who accrue a total variable remuneration equal to or less than 100% of the fixed remuneration but higher than the materiality threshold or higher than 100% of the fixed remuneration but higher than the materiality threshold or higher than 100% of the fixed remuneration but higher than the materiality threshold or higher than 100% of the fixed remuneration but equal to or lower than the materiality threshold or higher than 100% of the fixed remuneration but equal to or lower than the materiality threshold, 40% of the accrued variable remuneration is deferred over a 2-year time horizon and 50% of it is assigned in UCITS units subject.
+Malus condition Clawback This mechanism provides for the repayment of the bonus already disbursed as provided for in the regulations, in the context of: (i) initiatives and disciplinary measures envisaged in the face of fraudulent behavior or gross negligence of the personnel, also taking into account the legal, contributory and tax-related profiles in the matter;(ii) behaviors that do not comply with the provisions of the law, regulations, articles of association or any ethical or conduct codes established ex ante by the ISP Group and from which a "significant loss" has arisen for the Company or customers.
 These mechanisms can be applied in the 5 years following the payment of the single portion (up-front or deferred) of variable remuneration.
 Extraordinary Events Eligibility to participate in the PSP is lost in case of resignation, termination for cause or justified reason, mutual termination of employment relationship and similar situations; In case the beneficiary reaches the retirement age, signs up to the pre-